Traditional Irish Christmas Cake Recipe

-- Once it is completely cooled, wet it slightly with whiskey and wrap it well in three sheets of parchment paper.
+- Let it cool completely, wet it slightly with whiskey and wrap it well in three sheets of parchment paper.
 Store the cake in an airtight container, letting it soak in the whiskey and wetting it every 3-4 days with more whiskey so that it stays longer.

 - If you want to decorate the cake, take some honey and spread it on the surface, then put a marzipan layer first, followed by a layer of white royal icing.
 Add other Christmas-themed sugar decorations and consume after at least 24 hours after it was decorated by cutting it into slices of the desired size.

 Preparation time: 16 minutes